 Hernia mesh manufacturers have already been found liable for hundreds of millions of dollars in these class action and individual claims.
 While some verdicts have been several million dollars for individual claimants, it’s important to remember the compensatory damages awarded in hernia mesh lawsuits will vary depending on the individual case.
 However, the damages awarded in these types of cases will keep the following in consideration:

 - Medical expenses

 - Lost income (past and future)

-- Pain and suffering caused from the hernia mesh complications
+- Pain and suffering caused by the hernia mesh complications